Herodium (Herodion) National Park is a truncated cone-shaped hill near Jerusalem. And besides the palace fortress, you can also visit Herod`s tomb.

 Herod returned to Judah, defeated Antigonus Mattathias, and became king of Judah.
-The memory of this desperate battle stayed with him, and in around 28 BCE he began to build Herodium, naming it after himself.
-Herod moved the Beth Tzur district administration to Herodium, and brought water to the site from Solomon’s Pools in Jerusalem, a distance of some 6 km.
-At Herodium he built himself a tomb estate where, according to Joseph ben Matityahu (Josephus Flavius), he was buried.
+The memory of this desperate battle stayed with him, and in around 28 BCE, he began to build Herodium, naming it after himself.
+Herod moved the Beth Tzur district administration to Herodium and brought water to the site from Solomon’s Pools in Jerusalem, some 6 km.
+At Herodium, he built himself a tomb estate where, according to Joseph ben Matityahu (Josephus Flavius), he was buried.

-In the Great Revolt (66 CE) the rebels seized Herodium and entrenched themselves there.
+In the Great Revolt (66 CE), the rebels seized Herodium and entrenched themselves there.
 Some six months after the destruction of the Temple, the Romans set out to capture the peripheral areas of Judah from the Zealots.
 Apparently, due to its proximity to Jerusalem, Herodium was their first target.
-According to Josephus Flavius, the Roman historian, Herodium surrendered, but finds in the field indicate otherwise.
+According to Josephus Flavius, the Roman historian, Herodium surrendered but finds indicate otherwise.
 For example, we know that the entry gate to the upper palace was burned and that the fire spread to underground areas, causing considerable damage.
-During the Bar Kokhba Revolt (132 – 135/6 CE) Mt Herod also served as a base for the rebels, and they left behind them, among other things, secret tunnels, and caves carved in the rock.
+During the Bar Kokhba Revolt (132 – 135/6 CE), Mt Herod also served as a base for the rebels, and they left behind them, among other things, secret tunnels and caves carved in the rock.

-During the Byzantine period (4th – 7th centuries CE), a large village with three churches was built in Lower Herodium, over the remains from Herod’s time, and a chapel was built in the fortress at the top of the mountain.
+During the Byzantine period (4th – 7th centuries CE), a large village with three churches was built in Lower Herodium, over the remains from Herod’s time.
+A chapel was built in the fortress at the top of the mountain.

 Note: we visited Herodium National Park back in 2008.
-Herodium is still an active archeological site, and for example, Herod’s tomb was found only in 2007 (and during our visit we could not see it).
-Thus, though we will go through all the main POI, and I do not have photos of all of them.
+Herodium is still an active archeological site, and for example, Herod’s tomb was found only in 2007 (and during our visit, we could not see it).
+Thus, though we will go through all the main points of interest, there are no photos of them.

 We started our visit at the top of the human-made mountain with the palace-fortress.
-While there, you will be able to see several POI.
+While there, you will be able to see several points of interest.

 Mount Herod, the human-made mountain – the steep slopes surround the “crater” in which Herod built the Herodium complex.
 Herod turned the hill into a prominent cone, a kind of giant monument.
 In the outer wall of the hill, a passageway was found, serving as an entry to the hill, with a great flight of stairs leading to it.
 The mountain was built of layers of earth and small stones.
-The observation point at the top of the conical mountain offers a view into the crater within, and the two fortification walls that surround the crater in two circles.
-The crater was originally a building rising five stories above the level of the courtyard (25 m).
+The observation point at the top of the conical mountain offers a view of the crater within and the two fortification walls surrounding the crater in two circles.
+The crater was originally a building rising five stories above the courtyard level (25 meters).
 The circumference of the outer wall is 150 m.

 Here are several images of Herod’s Palace and its surroundings: